-Learn about all of the North Carolina solar incentives that can help you save big this year.
+Learn about the North Carolina solar incentives that can help you save big this year.

 Are you giving serious consideration to the idea of adding solar panels to your North Carolina home this year?
 We think that’s a great move since solar is a form of clean energy that can greatly cut your home’s energy costs while also helping the planet.

 If you’re a resident who owns a single-family home, there are North Carolina solar incentives available that can help you offset the cost of getting started with solar power.
 Installing a solar solution can save you a significant amount of money on your electric bill, and the cost of installing a new solar system has become more reasonable for NC homeowners — regardless of whether you take advantage of NC solar incentives.
 Nonetheless, it’s worth saving as much as you can by taking advantage of any North Carolina solar rebates you are eligible for.

 That’s why we put together this guide, so you can see the exact North Carolina solar incentives available this year.
 While you won’t find North Carolina solar rebates offered directly from the state, it’s still a sunny Southern state that can capture energy through solar panels and a state that cares about solar energy.
 Here are incentives that are part of the NC solar program, the federal program, and local programs.

 The North Carolina Tax Credit ended in 2015.
 Unfortunately, there is no longer an NC solar tax credit in place for homeowners in the state who want to add solar.
 Nonetheless, there are other NC solar incentives you can look into.